Adrien Broner Claims He Only Has $13 To His Name, Judge Jails Him For Contempt Of Court [Video]

-Adrien Broner hasn’t seen the inside of a boxing ring in quite some time however he stays in the mix of trouble and bad luck.
-Almost a year ago boner was ordered to pay over $800k to a sexual assault victim.
-Instead of paying up Broner has spent the past year living a lavish lifestyle and ending up in more courtrooms.
+Adrien Broner hasn’t seen the inside of a boxing ring in quite some time, however, he stays in the mix of trouble and bad luck.

+Almost a year ago, Broner was ordered to pay over $800k to a sexual assault victim.
+Instead of paying up, Broner has spent the past year living a lavish lifestyle and ending up in more courtrooms.
 Broner was arrested just two months later during the Deontay Wilder pre-fight weigh-ins.
-Then he was arrested For DUI In Miami Beach not even two weeks later.
-Now we are in November and the Judge in his sexual assault case is wondering why he hasn’t paid up yet.
+Then, he was arrested for a DUI In Miami Beach not even two weeks after that.

+Now, we are in November, and the judge in his sexual assault case is wondering why he hasn’t paid up yet.
 According to TMZ, The Judge even used his Instagram to build a case he has the money even tho he claimed to only have $13 to his name.

 Broner said in court documents filed last month he only had $13 in cash … but the judge isn’t buying AB’s story and demanded he come clean about his finances.